 A knitwear designer and teacher I really admire and from whom I’ve had the pleasure of taking a brioche course, gave an important reminder in one of her Instagram stories on her business account.
 Heather Zoppetti, founder of Stitch Sprouts, said in the company’s Diversity highlight on Instagram:

 “I don’t need you to be my hero or warrior.”

 After reading her words, I looked at how I’d been talking the previous weeks, and I realized, I need to change how express both my thoughts and even how I share facts.
 Because yes, a lot of what we’re talking about is not just opinion – some of it is straight up fact, but I have no business presenting these facts as if I’ve known them all along.

 You could absolutely say that I was “whitesplaining” about racism.

-It totally sucks when you realize you’ve been doing something that actually makes you want to vomit when you see other people doing it.
+It really stings when you realize you’ve been doing something that actually makes you want to vomit when you see other people doing it.